 REDESIGNING A MOBILE APP

-My team and I needed to find out why users were not using this application and redesign it to make it essential to the users.
+Goal: My team and I needed to find out why users were not using this application then redesign it to make it essential to the users.

 COMPETITIVE MATRIX